ajjackson/ascii-phonons/README.md

   Blender 2.73 and later, although some effort exists to preserve compatibility with earlier versions.
   [Ubuntu repositories are often quite far behind...]
 - A Python 3-compatible and Blender-accesible version of pyyaml.
+- [Imagemagick](http://www.imagemagick.org) tools (specifically "convert" and "montage") are used for image conversion and tiling.
+  This is available in most package managers and may even be pre-installed with your Unix-like operating system.

 ## License